 The Translational Physiology Section of All Life considers submissions of translational research in physiology.

-In this section of All Life, we consider for publication the latest news on:
+In this section of All Life, we consider for publication:

 Molecular & Cellular Physiology

 New Therapies & Diagnostic Tools

 All Life is linked with the UN’s Sustainable Development Goals.
 We invite researchers to share research and data progressing solutions to Goal 3: Good Health and Well-being.

 Stéphane Dalle has a PhD in biochemistry & molecular biology from University of Montpellier, France (1996-1998).
 Following postdoctoral research at University of California, San Diego and at University of Montpellier, France, Stéphane is the current Head of the Translational Biology Thematic Axis since 2013 at the Institute of Functional Genomics, France.
 Stéphane also coordinates the clinical research center for diabetes at University Hospital of Montpellier since January 2010.

 Why Submit to All Life?

 All Life is a fully Open Access journal to serve the ever-growing expansion of multi- and inter-disciplinary research in the life sciences: